 From the depths of the early 90's punk scene comes our guy Dave.
 As a multi instrumentalist and singer songwriter, Dave has been involved in the Chicago music circuit almost his whole life.
 Dave brings to the table a background in classical musical instrument sales, and is now combining his love for vintage gear and rock and roll in his (sales/business development) role at Reverb.

 As part designer, part developer, Drew’s passion lies in improving customer’s experiences across a broad spectrum.
 With an entrepreneurial background, Drew worked in the private equity field as well as a freelance brand consultant to help craft brand and technology strategies for an assortment of Chicago businesses.
 Joining Reverb allows Drew to bring that insight and enthusiasm to a workplace that values and emphasizes an exceptional customer experience backed with top-notch software.
 Outside of work, Drew competes as a professional paintball player and travels across the globe playing the game he’s enjoyed since age 12.

 Relatively new to Chicago, Kevin is originally from Ohio by way of New York.
 Obsessed with the tiny super-computers that live in our pockets, he's had apps in the store since launch and has since branched out into Android development.
 When not in the office, he is usually training for his next race by running what some have called "too much", reading bad science fiction, or exploring this new city he has found himself in.
 He keeps telling himself he will start learning the piano one of these days, we'll see how that goes.

 Lynette is a recent transplant to Chicago by way of Colorado, and before that the Great Lone Star State.
 She has worked in various design environments including designing and illustrating children's toys.
-From these experiences she has come to Reverb as a pixel perfect designer who has trouble stopping at good until it because fantastic.
+From these experiences she has come to Reverb as a pixel perfect designer who has trouble stopping at good until it becomes fantastic.
 In her spare time, she likes to use a hand saw any chance she gets, binge read books, and grow as many tomatoes as possible.